Our Herb Varieties

 Oregano combines nicely with pickled olives, capers and lovage leaves.
 Unlike most Italian herbs, oregano works with hot and spicy food, which is popular in southern Italy.

-For your holiday cooking we offer a Poultry Blend of the following herbs: Sage, Rosemary and Thyme.
-This product will only be offered in the fall.
+For your turkeys, chickens, winter stews and holiday cooking we offer a Poultry Blend of the following herbs: Sage, Rosemary and Thyme.

 Rosemary (Rosmarinus officinalis) is a woody, perennial herb with fragrant evergreen needle-like leaves.
 It is native to the Mediterranean region.
 It is a member of the mint family Lamiaceae, which also includes many other herbs.